8 Ways to make sure your child doesn't grow up pasaway

 It’s also important to tell and not to ask.
 Apparently, experts believe there is a big difference between phrases like “Please clean your room” and “Will you clean your room, please?”

-Don't overwhelm your kid.
+Don’t overwhelm your kid.
 Make sure they know they have choices.
 According to Dr. Erin Leyba of Psychology Today, giving kids the right to an opinion builds mutual respect and establishes cooperation.
-It's also important to remember to be consistent in giving them choices.
-If you're going to a restaurant, allow them to choose from two options.
+It’s also important to remember to be consistent in giving them choices.
+If you’re going to a restaurant, for example, allow them to choose from two options.

 Dr. Nancy Darling of Psychology Today views behavior control as something that’s straightforward.
 Parents who try to control how a child feels as well as what he does run the risk of becoming manipulative.
 As parents, setting limits and guiding kids to do the right thing is part of raising them right, but it’s also important to allow them room to question and grow.

 Meet them halfway.
 Keep eye contact or speak to them at eye level.
 Dr. Laura Markham’s advice, in an article for Psychology Today is to “move in close” when giving directions, instead of saying it from across the room.

 Touch his or her arm while speaking gently, for instance, if you want him or her to be more careful when playing with a ball, Dr. Markham suggests you say: “That looks like fun!
 But I’m afraid something could break when you throw that in the house.”